York-Solutions-B2E-May-2022/talish-kumar-TypeScript-Custom-Documentation/README.md

 # talish-kumar-TypeScript-Custom-Documentation
 My (Talish Kumar's) version of TypeScript documentation.
-Aimed at reducing unnecessary verbiage and providing a fast paced, well rounded explanations for key TypeScript concepts.
+Aimed at reducing unnecessary verbiage and providing a fast paced, well rounded explanation for key TypeScript concepts.